atxtechbro/DockerChangeMyPythonVersion/README.md

 # $ docker run -it --rm python:3.2.1
 ## How to use Docker to install and run any Python version including Python 2 up to the newest Release Candidate (RC)

-If we do not have a python image installed on Docker we can do so very easily without risking other techniques like manipulating the system $PATH which can have unintended side effects down the road.
-In comparison, using Docker to switch between versions of Python is easy as it should be in Python, and in my opinion is the obvious way to do it.
-This method involves a simple one-line terminal command.
-D
+### Motivation
+Let's imagine the problem facing a Python developer prefering to use Python 3.7.9 in order to replicate a clients' environment, or a student needing to utilize Python 3.6.2 to complete an assignment.
+These are just two of many scenarios in which 'downgrading' is something the developer actually wants to do, albeit temporarily.

+There are many ways to do this, most of which entail even more problems than downgrading python might solve, so it is really like trading one problem for another.
+Many of the orthodox approaches to this problem involve changing the system $PATH, and/lor downloading Gzipped source tarball or XZ compressed source tarballs.
+Then the next thing you know, valuable time is wasted Googling which tarball to use instead of time spent developing.
+According to the Zen of Python, There should be one— and preferably only one —obvious way to do it.

+In the spirit of that sentiment, the Docker approach provides the simplest and most risk-free solution to the problem.
+The Python developer does not need to worry about the way it is orchestrated behind the scenes.
+Essentially, what is happening is Docker is allowing us to invoke an isolated image containing a specific version of Python, and that image is quarantined from the rest of our operating system.
+Beyond that, the subject of containerization and docker installation are outside the scope of this simple demonstration.
+Before proceeding further, please understand that it is assumed you should have a Linux operating system with Docker installed already at this point.

 ```$ docker run -it python*:<major>.<minor>.<micro>*```

 Docker will start a Python session in the specified version immediately, but if we don't have it, Docker will recognize this and download the image for us which could take about a minute.

-Let's say I want to code in Python 3.7.9 because a coding challenge issued by a prospective employer contained documentation instructions specified as being current as of Python 3.7.9 - in this case 'downgrading' is something I actually want to do, albeit temporarily, and I will do this by simply typing in - >
+ and I will do this by simply typing in - >

 ```$ docker run -it python:2.7.9```